-*Students must pay an administrative fee for the international field trip, students will be required to pay a field trip fee in addition to the GBLD535 course fee, meals, personal expenses, insurance and airfare.
-The administrative fee for the Ecuador field trip in September 2019 is $1500 USD.
-Fees payable for future international fields trips are subject to change.
+*For the international field trip, students will be required to pay a field trip fee in addition to the GBLD535 course fee, meals, personal expenses, insurance and airfare.
+The field trip fee for Ecuador in September 2019 is $1500 USD.
+Fees payable for future international field trips are subject to change.

 Who It’s For

 While the 24-month regular option allows students to continue to work while completing the program, the 13-month intensive option is better suited for individuals wishing to dedicate their complete attention to their studies or at least working in a reduced capacity.

 Graduates will be able to apply practical tools and strategies to address issues, challenges, and opportunities related to global leadership including: